LAST UPDATED – 10/13/2022 – Aoraki National Park Guide

 |Old Mountaineers’ Cafe, Bar and Restaurant||Cafe, European, New Zealand||$$-$$$|

 Recommended Tours and Excursions

-There is a seemingly endless amount of outdoor activities for you to enjoy in the Aoraki\Mount Cook National Park.
+There is a seemingly endless number of outdoor activities for you to enjoy in the Aoraki\Mount Cook National Park.
 In fact, if you are limited in time, it may be difficult to decide which activities you want to do and which you will have to forgo.
-In an effort to help you fill out your trip itinerary with recommended tours and excursions, I have included links to some of the more popular excursion categories for you to review below.
+To help you fill out your trip itinerary with recommended tours and excursions, I have included links to some of the more popular excursion categories for you to review in my Aoraki National Park guide below.

 |Snowshoe Gear Guide for Adventure Travelers|

 Aoraki\Mount Cook National Park is one of those places where it is really hard to visit with a camera and not leave with some amazing photographs.
 I was certainly lucky enough to get some spectacular pictures when I visited.
-In case you are interested, I have included a gallery of just some of the great pictures I took at Aoraki\Mount Cook National Park for you to review below.
+In case you are interested, I have included a gallery of just some of the great pictures I took at Aoraki\Mount Cook National Park for you to review in my Aoraki National Park guide below.

 If you would like to view some more of my top photos from some of my many other travel adventures, make sure you are following me on Instagram as well!